Kill Fungus Gnats Naturally with BTI

 BTI, which is short for Bacillus thuringiensis israelensis, is deadly to mosquito larvae and fungus gnat larvae but harmless to other living things.
 The bacterium is nature’s way of keeping fungus gnat and mosquito populations down.
 But fortunately, BTI has no effect on other insects (such as bees and butterflies).
 Nor does it harm animals, fish, birds, plants, pets or people.

-Because fungus gnats can be an ongoing problem, keep a container of Mosquito Bits on your Cypress Potting Table so you will remember to mix the Bits into the potting soil whenever you re-pot a plant.
-When the job of potting your indoor plants is done, take a break in your comfortable Victoria Rocking Chair.
+Because fungus gnats can be an ongoing problem, keep a container of Mosquito Bits on your Cypress Potting Table with your other gardening supplies.

 There is also an environmentally friendly, organic way to kill fungus gnats after they become adults.
 Summit® Year-Round® Spray Oil is a lightweight horticultural oil that controls a wide variety of insect pests including fungus gnats.
 Summit® Year-Round® Spray Oil is OMRI Listed® by the Organic Materials Review Institute and approved for use in certified organic production, and it’s perfect for indoor use.